 We understand that planning for the future is important to you and your family.
-That is why The Common Man Family 401k is made available to our eligible team members who have worked for the Company at least 1000 hours and one year of service and have met all eligibility requirements.
+That is why The Common Man Family 401k is available to eligible team members who have worked for the Company at least 1,000 hours and one year of service and have met all eligibility requirements.
 Some of the features are:

-- Pre-tax savings through payroll deductions
+- Pre-tax savings through payroll deductions.

-- Investment options
+- Investment options.

-- Company contributions
+- Company contributions.

-Complete information about this plan will be available to you upon request when you become eligible to join.
+Complete information about this plan is available to you upon request when you become eligible to join.
 Your manager can tell you about our eligibility requirements.
 Seasonal STARS are not eligible for this benefit.